josemarinfarina/SciBlend-ShaderGenerator/README.md

 ## Features

+- **Universal Attribute Mapping**: Apply shaders to any mesh attribute, not just colors.
+This makes it ideal for visualizing various scientific data types, including scalar fields, vector magnitudes, and more.
 - **Scientific ColorRamps**: Choose from a variety of pre-defined scientific ColorRamps (viridis, plasma, inferno, etc.).
 - **Custom Shaders**: Create, save, and load your own custom shaders with specialized ColorRamps.
 - **Interpolation Options**: Select from different interpolation methods for smooth color transitions.